Jupyter Notebook

 You can visualize any Wizata plot within your notebook.
 Using the helper method wizata_dsapi.api().plot()

-, you can pass an id, a figure or a Wizata DS API Plot object.
+, you can pass an id, a figure or a Wizata DSAPI Plot object.

 For instance, recalling from the example in our Anomaly Detection Solution, you can use the .get()